 , My Life as a Teenage Robot

 - All-CGI Cartoon: "Strange Things".

-- Artistic License - History: Gramps.
+- Artistic License – History: Gramps.
 His grandkids keep pointing out the errors in his story and how he actually lived his life.
-When he mentions in his story that the President was a statuesque woman, he begs them to let this part remain unchanged when they point out that America never had a female President.
+For example, when he mentions in his story that the President was a statuesque woman, he begs them to let this part remain unchanged when they point out that America never had a female President.

 - Butt Monkey: Yuckie Duck.

 - Captain Ersatz: The Psychotic Colonel Sanders ghost from Podunk Possum.